WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 3. Tap on the chapter bar that needs to be recorded.

-4. On the verse bar that needs to be recorded, tap on the microphone icon.
+4. On the verse bar that needs to be recorded, tap on the Microphone icon.

    **HINT**: This is an easy way to keep track of which verses/chunks have recordings already so that you don’t unnecessarily record the same item over and over.
 It is also an easy way to navigate to the specific item you want to record.